tracel-ai/burn-bench/README.md

 cargo xtask compare 0.16.0 main --benches unary binary --backends  wgpu wgpu-fusion
 ```

-You can specify one or more versions (published version, git branch or commit hash) and provide
-custom `burnbench` arguments to benchmark them.
+You can specify one or more versions and provide custom `burnbench` arguments to benchmark them.

 ```sh
 cargo xtask compare <version1> [version2...] <burnbench_args>